 Sandy Myers 540-332-9201

-Citizens can come in during the meeting hours and discuss the project one-on-one with VDOT officials and designers.
-Written comments can be submitted at the meeting or within 10 days after the meeting date to Mr. Garrett W. Moore, P.E.
-Virginia Department of Transportation, P.O.
-Box 2249, Staunton, VA 24402-2249.
-Oral comments can be recorded at the hearing with the assistance of a court reporter.
+Citizens can come in during the meeting hours and discuss the project on a one-on-one basis with VDOT officials and designers.
+Written comments can be submitted at the meeting or within 10 days after the meeting date to Mr. Timothy Fitzgerald, Acting Residency Administrator,

 Information in VDOT news releases was accurate at the time the release was published.
 For the most current information about projects or programs, please visit the project or program Web pages.
 You may find those by searching by keyword in the search Virginia DOT box above.